xiannanhuang/RE-ICLR/README.md

 |         | 192 | 0.2582 | 0.2484  | 0.2357   | 0.2463 | 0.2338 | 0.2463  |
 |         | 336 | 0.3182 | 0.3088  | 0.2993   | 0.3096 | 0.2848 | 0.3062  |
 |         | 720 | 0.4231 | 0.4047  | 0.3803   | 0.4062 | 0.3868 | 0.4007  |

+## Q4.2: novelty
+ADAPT-Z introduces a new paradigm.
+Its novelty lies in shifting from traditional parameter updates to feature space adjustment.
+Existing online time series forecasting methods focus on updating model parameters, such as final layer weights or adapter modules.
+However, ADAPT-Z challenges this convention.
+It proposes that distribution shifts stem from changes in latent factors.
+Therefore, directly adjusting feature representations is more effective.
+To achieve this, ADAPT-Z introduces an adapter network.
+This network integrates current features and historical gradient information to predict correction terms.
+This approach solves the delayed feedback problem in multi-step prediction and ensures stable updates.